Canop/safecloset/website/src/install.md

 *(if you encountered a problem and solved it, please tell me so that we can help other users)*

-## Why `--locked`
+## Why --locked

-This forces the dependencies to be in the same version than when I released.
+The `--locked` argument forces the dependencies to be in the same version than when I released.
 This protects against some possible attacks on the dependency chain.

 ## Compilation failed